harvzor/harvzor-optional/README.md

 #### Manual Swagger support

-If you're using Swashbuckle SwaggerGen but don't want to use `Harvzor.Optional.Swashbuckle`, you can also manually tell it how your types should look.
+If you're using `Swashbuckle.AspNetCore.SwaggerGen` but don't want to use `Harvzor.Optional.Swashbuckle`, you can also manually tell it how your types should look.
 Here are some basic types mapped:

 ```csharp
 services.AddSwaggerGen(options =>